Liam-95/MySite/README.md

 # MySite
-general repo for all kind of projects, most from C.S degree some just for fun (when i have time...)
+General repository for all kind of projects, most from C.S degree some just for fun (when I have time...)